Request temporary security credentials

 -

-Use the temporary security credentials that were returned in the response to make AWS API calls.
+Your application may then use the temporary security credentials that were returned in the response to make AWS API calls.
 This is the same process as making an AWS API call with long-term security credentials.
 The difference is that you must include the session token, which lets AWS verify that the temporary security credentials are valid.

 Requesting credentials through a SAML 2.0 identity provider